-There's a special kind of badass in the world, though they are often considered a coward at first glance.
-The kind of badass who's not afraid to risk their life, but still refuses to raise a fist.
-Most people consider pacifists to be pansies, but a small cadre of famous pacifists might change their minds.
+There's a special kind of bad*ss in the world, though they are often considered a coward at first glance.
+The kind who's not afraid to risk their life, but still refuses to raise a fist.
+Some people consider pacifists to be weak, but this cadre of famous pacifists might change their minds.
 And it's not just famous pacifist leaders like Gandhi and Martin Luther King, Jr. who displayed bravery and balls in the face of great danger.
 Other, less well-known non-violent leaders carried the torch of the peaceful warrior, as well.
-This list looks at historical figures whose actions proved that you don't need a gun or fist to join the badass club.
+This list looks at historical figures whose actions proved that you don't need a gun or fist to join the hero club.

 Talk about a walking contradiction: Desmond T. Doss was a Seventh-Day Adventist, a pacifist, and a vegetarian who easily qualified for a religious deferment from the draft during World War 2.
 Instead, he volunteered for military service, because he believed that defeating fascism was a just cause... but he still refused to commit violence, or even to carry a gun.
 These baffling shenanigans earned him a Section 8 hearing, which his CO hoped would get him kicked out of the Army.
 His fellow troops weren't too nice to him, either, interpreting his pacifist beliefs as a cover for basic cowardice.